zoyzoy59/blender_python_scripts/README.md

 # blender_python_scripts

 This is a list of basic Blender Python scripts that I made using ChatGPT.
+These scripts have only been tested for Blender 3.5.

 ## create_empty_parent_for_objects.py
 - creates empty for a set of selected objects; use the empty to control transformation of group